What is confirmation?

 Candidates are expected to go to Mass on Sundays and Holy Days of Obligation.
 The grace received through the Eucharist is indispensable in preparing for the sacrament of Confirmation. *Parents are responsible for making sure their teens attend weekly Mass.*

 - Encounter.
-In Confirmation Year 1, we are focused on the providing opportunities for encountering Jesus Christ and then teach candidates tool to help sustain their relationship with Christ.
+In Confirmation Year 1, we are focused on providing opportunities for encountering Jesus Christ and then teach candidates the tools needed to help sustain their relationship with Christ.
 We will accomplish this through a retreat in the fall and then prayer workshops once a month in the spring.
-Candidates will also be required to attend other parish events grow in prayer, relationship and service.
+Candidates are required to attend other parish events to grow in prayer, relationship and service.